badass-techie/eShopOnSteroids/README.md

 - All microservices are inside a private network and not accessible except through the API Gateway.
 - The API Gateway routes requests to the appropriate microservice, and validates the authorization of requests to all microservices except the Identity Microservice.
 - The Identity Microservice acts as an Identity Issuer and is responsible for storing users and their roles, and for issuing authorization credentials.
-- The Discovery Server registers the locations of each microservice as they may scale horizontally and have multiple instances running.
+- All microservices send periodic heartbeats to the Discovery Server which helps them locate each other as they may have multiple instances and IP addresses.
 - The Cart Microservice manages the shopping cart of each user.
 It uses a cache (Redis) as the storage.
 - The Product Microservice stores the product catalog and stock.
 It's subscribed to the Message Bus to receive notifications of new orders and update the stock accordingly.
 - The Order Microservice manages order processing and fulfillment.
 It performs a gRPC call to the Product Microservice to check the availability of the products in the order pre-checkout, and publishes a message to the Message Bus when an order is placed successfully.